Sephie2/misc/math - overview and books.md

 	- "Numerical Solution of Partial Differential Equations" by K. W. Morton and D. F. Mayers

 ## MSc

+- "All the Math you Missed (But Need to Know for graduate school)" by Thomas A. Garrity
 ### 11. Mathematical Logic
 *Study of formal systems and logical reasoning used to analyze and prove mathematical statements and theorems.*